astrochun/voxcharta-my-voting-record/README.md

 #### Python and setting up an environment

-Using your preferred Python environment manager (`conda`, `venv`), I recommend create a separate environment to avoid any possible conflicts with existing software that you used.
+Using your preferred Python environment manager (`conda`, `virtualenv`, `venv`), I recommend create a separate environment to avoid any possible conflicts with existing software that you used.
 Below are `conda` instructions

 ```: